christianalfoni/christianalfoni.com/articles/taking-immer-one-step-further.md

 Here we see how immer-store handles computed state in an actual application, also using targeted state for optimal rendering of "completed" toggle.
 I spent an awful amount of time on the typing for immer-store, so here you see the fruits of that labor.
 Also look at the console to see what happens under the hood.
 [https://codesandbox.io/s/immer-store-todomvc-ixyvx](https://codesandbox.io/s/immer-store-todomvc-ixyvx)

-As a conclusion I think this approach has merit, but it depends on how you think about application development.
+**As a conclusion I think this approach has merit**, but it depends on how you think about application development.
 If you do not want use Immer because it feels impure, well, then you would certainly not want to take it a step further.
 If you do use Immer you have probably asked yourself why you spend so much time and effort boilerplating.
 This project does allow you to think even less about that.

 Personally I am completely happy with controlled mutability, like [Overmind JS](https://overmindjs.org) and [Mobx](https://mobx.js.org/).
 I do not NEED immutability, it is not a feature, it *allows* certain features and guarantees out of the box.
 For example time travel and inabilty to wrongly mutate.
 I have yet to work on a project where lack of immutability has prevented me from implementing the features I need, get control of mutations and using excellent devtools to get insight into my application.

 If you depend on immutability, but want to improve the developer experience please fork this project and make something out of it :) I am unable to take on any new projects, but love to help out if you have any questions or want input.
 No matter, glad you get to the end here and hope it was useful in some sense :-)

+Big shoutout to the people at [Frontity](https://frontity.org) for complex async challenges and motivating me to take the project beyond a "half working thing"... it actually seems to be a valid library already!